docQodly/docs/docs/studio/design-webforms/conditionalStates.md

 Conditional states enhance webforms by allowing dynamic adaptation based on specified conditions, significantly improving interactivity and user-specific functionality.

 :::info
-Once a condition is associated with a `Normal` state, it becomes a `Conditional` state.
+Once a condition is associated with a state, it becomes a `Conditional` state.
 :::

 :::tip